danpoland/pyramid-restful-framework/docs/index.rst

 using `SQLAlchemy <http://www.sqlalchemy.org/>`_ as an ORM and `marshmallow <https://github.com/marshmallow-code/marshmallow>`_ Schemas for object serialization and deserialization.

-To get the most out of this documentation, and PRF in general, it is recommended that you familiarize yourself with the following documentation:
+To get the most out of this documentation, and PRF in general, it is recommended that you first familiarize yourself with the following documentation:

 - `Pyramid <https://docs.pylonsproject.org/projects/pyramid/en/latest/>`_